 Student life is full of challenges and rewards.
 Here are some resources and ideas to help you encourage your student's exciting growth through both.

-Wheaton's Academic and Disability Services (ADS) knows that academic performance does not come equally to all people in all areas.
-The ADS office strives to recognize and develop the God-given strengths of each student, providing services both for students needing academic assistance, and for those managing learning, physical, or mental health challenges.
-If your student finds him or herself academically struggling, encourage him or her to look into the help offered through this office.
+Wheaton's Learning and Accessibility Services (LAS) knows that academic performance does not come equally to all people in all areas.
+The LAS office strives to recognize and develop the God-given strengths of each student, providing services both for students needing academic assistance, and for those managing learning, physical, or mental health challenges.
+If your student finds him or herself academically struggling, encourage him/her to look into the help offered through this office.

 It's not uncommon for students to both deepen and wrestle with faith during their college years.
-In the life of a student, wrestling with faith in community can often be an indication that his/her faith is important and a relationship that he/she wants to be a part of who they're becoming.
+In the life of a student, wrestling with faith in community can often be an indication that their faith is important to them.
 The campus community of Wheaton is designed to be a safe and supportive place where students can ask questions, be stretched, and gain depth in their love of Christ.
 If your student wishes for a peer or mentor to talk with about their questions, encourage him or her to seek out his/her Residence Life staff, a trusted faculty member, coach, or pastor whom they respect.

 The Wheaton Chaplain's office is also a place where students can find someone to pray with them and guide them toward resources.
 In situations of serious illness, crisis, or loss, the Chaplain's office will seek ways to intentionally care for students, partnering with other campus departments to attend to student needs.

 Research shows it can take six to twelve months for new students to adapt to college life.
 While challenging, it is also very normal for your student to feel some degree of stress, anxiety, or doubt about their added responsibility, changing relationships, living situation, and separation from home.